sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers/README.md

 ## Real-World Dataset

+ToDo: I have some Twitter datasets that I will add here.
+Other possiblity is the blogs dataset used in earlier studies.

 # b) Code

+To create a synthetic dataset, you can use this Jupyter [Notebook file](https://github.com/sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers/blob/master/CreateSyntheticDataset.ipynb)

 # c) Publications
 2018, Kiran Garimella et al. [Political Discourse on Social Media: Echo Chambers, Gatekeepers, and the Price of Bipartisanship](https://arxiv.org/pdf/1801.01665.pdf)